Artist's rendering of the future, new 10,000 sq. ft. Alvarado Public

 Horne Signs. |

-Local Business Donates Construction Material A local business, I-35 Sand Pit, has donated $9,000 worth of select fill dirt for the foundation pad of the new library building.
-Dirt work for the foundation will be one of the first things to take place once the bidding process in done and all monies have been collected for the completion of the new building project. |
+Local Business Donates Construction Material A local business, I-35 Sand Pit, donated $9,000 worth of select fill dirt for the foundation pad of the new library building.
+[Dirt work for the foundation was one of the first things to take place once the bidding process was done and all money was collected for the completion of the new building project.] |

-Another Sizeable Donation Received Local historian and library supporter, Dorothy Schwartz, has recently donated $1,000 to the new Alvarado Public Library Building Fund.
+Another Sizeable Donation Received Local historian and library supporter, Dorothy Schwartz, donated $1,000 to the new Alvarado Public Library Building Fund.
 Mrs. Schwartz stated that she hoped others would see that people do care about the library project and that everyone in the Alvarado area should donate whatever they can afford. |

-Show Your Support and Sponsor a Square Foot of the New Library!
-In an effort to raise funds
+Show Your Support & Sponsor a Square Foot of the Library!

 sponsor a square foot of the new library building.
-Library Board Treasurer,

 given to sponsors in appreciation of their contribution to the library

-permanently displayed on the new library's Wall of Honor and are already
+permanently displayed on the library's Wall of Honor and are also displayed online at the Wall of

 Adults